Rise and fall of Japan defensive stocks highlights new class of indexes

-TOKYO (Reuters) - Japanese defensive shares, a star performer early this year, suddenly lost steam over the past month as buying fueled by a new class of stock indexes had run its course and higher bond yields undercut their attraction.
+TOKYO, May 29 (Reuters) - Japanese defensive shares, a star performer early this year, suddenly lost steam over the past month as buying fuelled by a new class of stock indexes had run its course and higher bond yields undercut their attraction.

 Their valuations remain high, suggesting they are unlikely to be leading a market rally again soon, although some market players think attention to the new benchmarks based on “smart beta” strategies will underpin defensive stocks in the long run.

-In the short run, a reversal for drugmakers, food companies and railway operators has caused the Topix Growth Index .TOPXG, which includes many defensive shares, to shed all of its outperformance versus the Topix Value index .TOPXV over the past 1-1/2 years.
+In the short run, a reversal for drugmakers, food companies and railway operators has caused the Topix Growth Index , which includes many defensive shares, to shed all of its outperformance versus the Topix Value index over the past 1-1/2 years. (link.reuters.com/syv74w)

 Early this year, defensive shares shot up because yield-hungry investors bought them as an alternative to bonds, said Shun Maruyama, chief Japan equity strategist at BNP Paribas.